 Discussing the future of innovation in UAS flight and safety technologies, Ricardo had this to say:

 We’re having a drone revolution right now.
 It’s like when the Internet began.
 We’re defining the protocol and the standards and the architecture.
 But instead of sending packets of information, we’re dealing with aircraft—those are the packets we need to make sure don’t collide with each other.
 It’s like the Internet of the sky.
 And once we identify that new architecture, then we’ll see the “sky” equivalents of Google and Amazon and all the other companies that sprang up because of the Internet.

-Regarding “ADS-B Out” capabilities for UAS in collision avoidance systems for unmanned aircraft, he had this to say:
+Regarding “ADS-B Out” capabilities for UAS in detect-and-avoid systems for unmanned aircraft, he had this to say:

 “ADS-B is critical for next-generation air traffic control.
 In fact, the Federal Aviation Administration (FAA) has ruled that, by 2020, any aircraft operating within Class A airspace must have ADS-B Out capability.
 So if UAS are eventually going to fly in the National Airspace System (NAS), they must have ADS-B Out to transmit their specific location-state information.
 They also need to have sense-and-avoid capabilities that are at least as safe as—or better than—those of manned aircraft.
 Our technology provides those capabilities.

 We also gave it ADS-B In capabilities so UAS can receive information from other aircraft, which provides a level of situational awareness that previously didn’t exist for drones.
 We’ve also added real-time weather monitoring, which offers yet another level of situational awareness and can help improve safety.”